keboola/developers-docs/extend/component/implementation/python.md

     sys.exit(2)
 {% endhighlight %}

-In this case, we consider everything derived from `ValueError` to be an error which should be shown to the end-user.
+In this case, we consider everything derived from `ValueError` to be an error which should be shown to the end user.
-Every other error will lead to a generic message and only developers will see the details.
+Every other error will lead to a generic message, and only developers will see the details.
-If you maintain that any user error is a `ValueError` then whatever happens in the `my_component.run` will follow the [general error handling rules](#error-handling).
+If you maintain that any user error is a `ValueError`, then whatever happens in the `my_component.run` will follow the [general error handling rules](#error-handling).
 You can, of course, modify this logic to your liking.